craigermcgreger/NTCIP_8008/docs/foreword.md

 Issues can be submitted at any time.
-Issues are triaged by the project maintainer, who will evaluate their merit, classify them (e.g., as a bug, documentation issue, ommission), and in most cases respond to the submitter.
+Issues are triaged by the project maintainer, who will evaluate their merit, classify them (e.g., as a bug, documentation issue, omission), and in most cases respond to the submitter.
 Once ready, issues will be available for contributors to volunteer to address.
 When a volunteer has a proposed solution, it can be submitted to the project and approved in a relatively short period (when compared to the traditional